IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 Use Eth1 (a 1Gb port) is used for device management, and as such, should have a gateway specified in the IP Address configuration.
 This can be viewed via the LCD after the device is powered on (see IP Address Configuration Addendum below).

 Use Eth3 (a 10Gb port) for the data transfer.
 This connection should either be on the same subnet as the source data, or can be direclty connected to the server if needed.

+If a different form factor of ethernet connection is required, the customer must provide the converter.

 # User Instructions